sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 ---

-## Risks
+## Risks and Perceptions of Risks

 --

-### Software is provided as is
+### Perceptions

+- "Someone wrote that in their basement"
+- "You're on your own!"
-No Warranties
+- No Warranties
-No official 24/7 Support or Helpdesk
+- No Official 24/7 Support or Helpdesk
-Documentation
+- No Documentation
-Training
+- No Training
-Accessibility
+- Not Accessibility Compliant
-Official languages
+- Not Available in both Official Languages

 Note:

-When assessing an open source software, you evaluate same things as proprietery plus:
+- First, that's not true.
+OSS is software that has an OSS licence to it.
+  - MS Word could be OSS if Microsoft wished so, it depends on the company's business model
+- There's good and bad software, period.
+- Need to assess all software for what they are and surrounding services.
+For OSS, same as proprietary plus assess:
   - Source code (scans, tests, etc.)
   - Documentation quality
   - Project activity (is it actively maintained)
   - Community health (participation and management)

 --

-### Mitigation
+### Reality

+- Very large companies release and maintain mature OSS
+  - Offer support services around OSS products
+  - Provide SaaS using OSS
+- Go for tender for support and complementary services
+  - We do so with real property maintenance...
 - Build internal capacity with training and by hiring professionals
+  - Same as with proprietary solutions
+  - Plus access to the actual technology without spending a single dime
-- Introduce a framework to assess the maturity of an OSS
+- Introduce a framework to assess the maturity and compliance of an OSS
-- Procure support and complementary services

 Note:

+- OSS released by Private sector:
+  - Facebook --> React.js, React Native, GraphQL
+  - Google --> Android, Chromium, TensorFlow (machine learning)
+  - Microsoft is one of the largest contributors in the world
-- Training for OSS doesn't require expensive certification programs:
+- Training for OSS doesn't always require expensive certification programs:
   - You can dive right in, the code is all there for you to analyse and try
+  - There are still professional courses available if that's how you work
 - There's an OSS framework going to governance approval process right now
 - There's litterally no barrier to entry for any company wishing to offer services

 --

-### Security
+### Security Myths

 >- Everyone can see the code!
 It must be dangerous...*
 >- Anyone could change the code to introduce vulnerabilities**